Integration Testing CI Pipeline

 • ready_subarray, which returns a Subarray device proxy that is, you guessed it, ready to configure.

-• cnic_and_processor, which returns a CNIC device proxy and a Processor device proxy.
-It configures network routing (using the Low PSI shared Connector device) between the CNIC & Processor.
-These routes are also cleaned after use.
+• cnic_and_processor, which returns device proxies for all CNICs and Processors.
+It configures network routing (using the Low PSI shared Connector device) between the first CNIC & first Processor.
+The routes are cleaned after use.

 A data class ProcessorTestConfig is used to collate the various test parameters.